Stephanie Rogers, Director

 The Learning Center provides free personal tutoring and computer-assisted instruction to all BPCC students.
 Students receive assistance with the sciences, mathematics, writing, English, and other areas of study.
 Microscopes, graphing calculators, human anatomy models, and a CPR manikin are samples of student resources available for use.
 Services at the Learning Center are free of charge and appointments are not necessary.

-The Learning Center uses its website to inform BPCC students about important announcements such as hours of operation, special programs, and new services.
-Students can view a tutor schedule by subject via the website to determine the best time that a tutor will be staffed for a subject.
+The Learning Center uses its web site and Blackboard page to inform BPCC students about important announcements such as hours of operation, special programs, and new services.
 Students are encouraged to access The Learning Center homepage.

 The Writing Support Services Learning Laboratory, located within The Learning Center, serves all students in every stage of the writing process, regardless of the subject.
-Writing, like learning, is a dynamic process, and writers, no matter their level of expertise, can always improve.
 Writing Support Services' tutors help students focus on the process of writing and work to help students establish a foundation for success in writing.
 For online assistance, visit the Writing Support Services web page.

-The Learning Center hours: Spring and fall semesters (when classes are in session and during final exams)
+The Learning Center hours of operation for fall and spring semesters (which include when classes are in session and during final exams):

 Monday through Thursday